mustafasigad/My_First_CSS_HTML_Code_refactoring/README.md

 # Refactoring HTML and CSS Readme

 ## Description
 This repository contains an example of refactoring HTML and CSS code.
-The original code was using the `<div>` tag excessively and had instances where both class and ID elements were used together, even when the ID was not declared in the CSS file.
-This violated HTML semantic guidelines and led to poor code readability and organization.
+The original code was using the `<div>` tag excessively.
 The code was refactored to address these issues and improve overall code quality.

 ## Technologies
 - HTML